Email

 • Spiritual Life Office connects students of every faith to resources on campus and in the community at large, including student groups, places of worship, and events.

-• Student Wellness addresses the mental health needs of all students, including graduate students of color.
+• Student Wellness addresses the mental health needs of all students.
 University psychologists and professional staff routinely conduct workshops on implicit bias and host therapy groups for graduate student wellness.

 Questions?